 And while the roster of musicians has been impressive indeed, with Grammy award winning musicians, Grand Ole’ Opry regulars, and many internationally And while the roster of musicians has been impressive indeed, with Grammy award winning musicians, Grand Ole’ Opry regulars, and many internationally recognized artists from a variety of genres, Tuba Bach has and will continue to offer its world class Sunday afternoon concerts to everyone, with no admission fee.

-EDWARD K. MALLETT is the founder and artistic director of the internationally acclaimed Tuba Bach Chamber Music Festival, held annually in Big Rapids, Michigan, where he has shared the stage and collaborated with award winning artists and ensembles including the Harlem String Quartet, Classical Jam, tenor Rodrick Dixon, jazz trumpet legend Marcus Belgrave, pianist/composer Alvin Waddles, comedic genius Heywood Banks, electric bassist Steve Bailey, drummer Bernie Dresel, harpist Sylvia Norris, African griot Mady Kouyate, harmonica virtuoso Mike Stevens, bluegrass legend Raymond McLain, Venezuelan flute master Marco Granados, blues guitarist Rick Hicks, jazz vocalists Sunny Wilkinson and Eve Cornelious, the New Millennium Chorale Gospel Ensemble, the Tuba Bach Quartet – with Chuck Guy, Phil Sinder and Demondrae Thurman, and hundreds of other musicians.
+EDWARD K. MALLETT is the president and artistic director of the internationally acclaimed Tuba Bach Chamber Music Festival, held annually in Big Rapids, Michigan, where he has shared the stage and collaborated with award winning artists and ensembles including the Harlem String Quartet, Classical Jam, tenor Rodrick Dixon, jazz trumpet legend Marcus Belgrave, pianist/composer Alvin Waddles, comedic genius Heywood Banks, electric bassist Steve Bailey, drummer Bernie Dresel, harpist Sylvia Norris, African griot Mady Kouyate, harmonica virtuoso Mike Stevens, bluegrass legend Raymond McLain, Venezuelan flute master Marco Granados, blues guitarist Rick Hicks, jazz vocalists Sunny Wilkinson and Eve Cornelious, the New Millennium Chorale Gospel Ensemble, the Tuba Bach Quartet – with Chuck Guy, Phil Sinder and Demondrae Thurman, and hundreds of other musicians.

 Dr. Mallett has performed as soloist and chamber musician across North America in venues ranging from major concert halls to small town band shells, east coast Ivy League colleges to west coast elementary school gymnasiums, international music festivals to inner city clubs.
 In addition to his euphonium and tuba performance career, Mallett is also recognized as one of the world’s foremost authorities on the double bell euphonium, presenting clinics and seminars on the instrument at a variety of international events.
 He is also active as a composer and arranger.